Kitware/batai/DEPLOYMENT.md

 The client will need to be built with a different Client ID for accessing the server.

+### git lfs

+Remember to `git lfs pull` to download the onnx model used for inference in the repo.
+The onnx model file is in the `/assets` folder and is bind mounted into the containers

 ### Initial Setup for Deployment

 1. Run `docker compose run --rm django ./manage.py migrate`